RachidaSK/states-rebuilder-examples/006-countdown_timer/README.md

 By setting the key parameter of the `Injector` to `UniqueKey()`, The `Injector` state will be disposed and created again if any of its parent widget rebuilds.
 This is useful for us because states_rebuilder creates the injected stream in the `ìntState` and close and dispose of it in the `dispose` method.

-In our case, when the registered reactive singleton of the `TimerModel` triggers a notification without tags filter. the build method of `TimerView` will be called.
+In our case, when the registered reactive singleton of the `TimerStatus` triggers a notification without tags filter. the build method of `TimerView` will be called.
 At this stage, because we define the key to be unique, the injected stream is stopped and dispose, and a new stream is created and starts emitting a new set of values.
 (This is what will be used in the repay button).

 Now that we have injected the stream using `Inject.stream`, we get the registered reactive singleton of the stream using `Injector.getAsReactive` method [NOTE5].
 You use the type `int` to get the registered stream because it is injected with this type [NOTE4].